 Award-winning wildlife cameraman, presenter and public speaker

-This summer, Gordon presented his latest BBC series Equator from the Air on BBC Two.
+This summer, Gordon has presented his latest BBC series Equator from the Air on BBC Two.
 Gordon also announced his latest UK theatre Autumn tour dates.
 Last year, Gordon presented the two-part Christmas special Grizzly Bear, Cubs and Me on BBC Two which documented the rehabilitation of six orphaned baby grizzly bears into the Russian wilderness.
 In November 2018, Gordon completed his last nationwide UK theatre tour following his BBC series Animals with Cameras and Reindeer Family and Me at the end of 2017.

 Before this, Gordon presented the highly acclaimed Tribes, Predators and Me, Elephant Family And Me and Life in the Snow on BBC One and Life in Polar Bear Town and Tribes, Predators and Me (2016) on BBC Two.